 And it's starting to look a lot like Christmas...

-Hong Kong Attractions, Tours, Activities that are OPEN This November 2022
+Hong Kong Attractions, Tours, Activities and Things To Do This November 2023

 - The Peak Tram, Peak Tower, Sky Terrace